Update AWS provider version to 6.0.

 Change Summary

-provider across multiple modules in the Infrastructure as Code (IaC) repository.
-Specifically, the version has been updated from ~> 5.0
+This change updates the version of the hashicorp/aws provider across multiple modules in the Infrastructure as Code (IaC) repository.
+Specifically, the version has been updated from ~> 5.0 to ~> 6.0 in the cert-manager, cloudflare-tunnel, homarr, and tailscale modules.

 Technical Details